 - Take shorter showers to save hot water.
 Having a shower instead of a bath will result in the use of less hot water.
 Less hot water will mean less expense and waste.

 - Dress for the weather.
-Just because we have central heating doesn’t mean we should be walking around the house in short sleeves.
+Just because we have central heating doesn’t mean we should walk around the house in short sleeves.
 Put on your jumper or cosy up with a blanket when watching TV or relaxing in the evenings with a good book.

 - Ensure curtains and furniture are not too close to the radiator.
 Furniture will block the radiators heating the room.
 Curtains will push the heat up and out through the window.

-These are just a few ideas, tips, and life hacks that will help to positively impact the cost of running your home.
+These are just a few ideas, tips, and life hacks that will help to impact the cost of running your home positively.
 The best thing is that you can start them today.
 Do you have any ideas to share or great ideas to help reduce energy consumption?
 We’d love to hear them.
 Head over to our Facebook, Instagram or Twitter pages to share.

 You can contact your local office here, call the MABS Helpline on 0818 07 2000, Monday to Friday, from 9am to 8pm, or on WhatsApp 086 035 3141.